dougeby/IntuneDocs/intune/end-user-company-portal-messages.md

 ## Your company support needs to give you access to company resources

 ### Where it appears
-If you have not added the Company Portal app to the Allow or exempt list, and a user attempts to sign in, the sign in will fail.
+If you have not added the Company Portal app to the **Allowed apps** or **Exempt apps** list, and a user attempts to sign in, the sign in will fail.
 The following message displays:

 > **Your company support needs to give you access to company resources**
 > Your company is using Windows Information Protection policies to protect your device.
 Your company support will need to make sure they allow the Company Portal to access those.